mconnors333/web-crawler/README.md

 Test Data 3: After writing a new test case that had multiple errors of the same page.
 I noticed that I was getting duplicates like I had for the skipped array.
 I went back and added a removeDuplicateErrors function to handle that.
 Still same issue as Test Case 1.
+Might fix it with a triple nested loop to iterate through addresses, the current pages links, the next pages links, etc until it finds a duplicate in a sub pages links section.

 Test Data 4:  Output is as expected